 Push button interfacing with ESP32

-- The push button can be interfaced with ESP32 either through pull up resistor or pull-down resistor.
-In Pull up resistor mode, when the push button is not pressed, input to GPIO pin will be logical high or vice versa.
+The push button can be interfaced with ESP32 either through a pull-up resistor or a pull-down resistor.
+In Pull up resistor mode, when the push button is not pressed, input to the GPIO pin will be logic high or vice versa.

-- In pull-down resistor mode, when the push button is pressed, input to GPIO pin will be logic low state and otherwise logic high state.
+In pull-down resistor mode, when the push button is pressed, input to the GPIO pin will be logic low state and otherwise logic high state.

-Arduino IDE is used to program ESP32 in these series of tutorial and we can install ESP32 board in Arduino IDE.
+Arduino IDE is used to program ESP32 in these series of tutorials and we can install an ESP32 board in Arduino IDE.
 You can check this tutorial:

 So now let’s perform a simple example to connect a push button with any GPIO pin and turn on an LED connected to another digital pin.